 If you miss a payment, expect to pay up to $37.
 If you travel overseas, you will be hit with a foreign transaction fee of 3% of each transaction converted to U.S. dollars.
 And cash advance fees are equally painful.
 If you make a purchase in the U.S. (and pay it off in full and on time), you will get a good deal.
 Any other purchase or mistake will cost you dearly.

 Wells Fargo offers a decent student credit card.
 But it does not offer the best cash back rewards, and it charges a steep foreign transaction fee of 3% of each transaction converted to U.S. dollars.
 Here are some other options.

 If You Want to Travel Abroad

 If you want to travel abroad, you should find a Visa or MasterCard option that does not charge a foreign transaction fee or annual fee.
-The Journey® Student Rewards from Capital One does just that.
-In addition to no annual fee and no foreign transaction fees, you can earn up to 1.25% cash back.
-You earn 1% when you spend, and another 0.25% if you make your payment on time.
+The Journey® Student Rewards from Capital One® does just that.
+In addition to the $0 annual fee and no foreign transaction fees, you can earn up to 1.25% cash back.
+You earn 1% Cash Back on all purchases; 0.25% Cash Back bonus on the cash back you earn each month you pay on time.